Collin Benjamin

 Collin Benjamin (born 3 August 1978) is a Namibian professional football coach and a former player who played as a midfielder.
 He is the head coach of the Namibia national football team.
 He spent most of his professional career with Hamburger SV while representing Namibia at international level.

+Career

 Benjamin represented Namibia at the 2008 African Cup of Nations, earning 32 caps; he captained the team for several years.
 Benjamin was known for his speed and was mainly used for wing play as a defender.